spencertipping/tau/doc/Psi.md

 # _Ψ ∷ Ξ → ([ψ], Ξ)_
-Ψs are fixed-topology processors that can be wrapped into [Γs](Gamma.md) with adapters.
+Ψs are compile-time, fixed-topology processors that can be wrapped into [Γs](Gamma.md) with adapters.
 There are several variants, each with optional aux connectors specifiable with a mask:

 + _Ψ₀_: an input consumer
 + _Ψ₁_: an output generator